-Non-current liabilities of company have increased by 375% during last 5 years.
-During financial year 2021, non-current liabilities have also increased by PKR 1,703 million (78.28%).
-This in mainly due to significant increase in long-term finance availed by the company for new expansion and capacity enhancements.
+Non-current liabilities of company have increased by 441% during last 5 years.
+During financial year 2022, non-current liabilities have also increased by PKR 2,472 million (63.7%).
+This in mainly due to significant increase in long-term finance availed by the company for new backward integration projects and expansion.